Michael137/michael137.github.io/_posts/2020-05-24-fastcv-demo.md

 ## ADT
 This step prevents the ADT error on Eclipse startup: **Failed to get the required ADT version number from the SDK**

 This is because Eclipse ADT and Android are both using the same SDK tools.
 Correct this by creating a new SDK directory for Eclipse eclusively alongside the original SDK.
-Follow this [SO answer](https://stackoverflow.com/a/48153498/3842406) to create a new Eclipse Android SDK directory that contains symlinks to all subdirectories of the original Android SDK apart from the `tools/` folder (which you have to download separately).
+Follow this [SO answer](https://stackoverflow.com/a/48153498/3842406) to create a new Eclipse Android SDK directory that contains symlinks to all subdirectories of the original Android SDK apart from the `tools/` folder (which you have to download separately for version 25.x.x).

 You directory should look as follows: